mario-to-lowercase/ScriptFlow/README.md

 ### Core Components

-* `app.py` - Entry point of the application that initializes the Streamlit interface and manages the overall workflow
+* `app.py` - Entry point of the application that initializes the Streamlit interface and manages the overall workflow, now with argument handling capabilities

 ### Directories

 * `/pages` - Contains individual Streamlit pages for different views and functionality
-  * Handles UI components for job management, template creation, and execution monitoring
+  * `1_jobs.py` - Displays and manages job listings with argument support
+  * `2_add_job.py` - Form for creating new jobs with default arguments
+  * `3_history.py` - Execution history with argument tracking
+  * `4_templates.py` - Template management with default argument support
+  * `5_run.py` - Dedicated page for executing jobs with custom arguments

 * `/scripts` - Repository for all executable job scripts
   * Stores user-created scripts that get executed according to schedule